-- Mechanical, technical and vandalism repairs to bikes must be addressed to make safe or unavailable to the public within 24 hours. - 90% of bikes on the street must be serviceable to avoid faulty bikes being left on the street.
-(Not applicable to basic accreditation) - The operator must develop a system of locating and collecting bikes that have been abandoned or not been returned within 48 hours. - Mechanical, technical and vandalism repairs to bike share stations must be addressed to make safe to the public within 12 hours, (48 hours for basic accreditation)
+- Mechanical, technical and vandalism repairs to bikes must be addressed to make safe or unavailable to the public within 24 hours. - 90% of bikes on the street must be serviceable to avoid faulty bikes being left on the street. - The operator must develop a system of locating and collecting bikes that have been abandoned or not been returned within 48 hours. - Mechanical, technical and vandalism repairs to bike share stations must be addressed to make safe to the public within 12 hours.